Friday, December 25, 2015

 It had the regular 350/185 HP engine under the hood, so like most cars of the era, it was a dog.
 The auto transmission did not help.
 But it was a fun, great-looking car.

 I also owned a 1975 Stingray for a few months.
-It was a true project car, so I am glad I sold it before sinking ungodly amounts of money into it.
+It was a project car, so I am glad I sold it before sinking ungodly amounts of money into it.

 Like any other true C3 Corvette lover, I looked at several chrome-bumper candidates, but prices kept me from buying one.